Skip to Content

 On a clear day the reflections are out of this world!

-If you decided to venture off and explore the scenic drive from Queenstown to Glenorchy then I highly suggest walking the Glenorchy Walkway.
+If you decide to venture off and explore the scenic drive from Queenstown to Glenorchy then I highly suggest walking the Glenorchy Walkway.
 This 5-kilometer (3.2 miles), completely flat loop starts at the Glenorchy Jetty and follows the edge of the lake before turning inland to the Glenorchy Lagoon.
-It is one of the best hikes in Glenorchy.

 At the lagoon, you can enjoy breathtaking mirror-like reflections on a calm day and also spot lots of birdlife.
-The lagoon itself is also a Lord of the Rings film location and a stop on many of the most popular LOTR tours.
-The scene where Frodo, Sam, and Gollum navigate the Dead Marshes was partly filmed here.
+The lagoon itself is also a Lord of the Rings film location and a stop on many of the most popular LOTR tours!

 15. Hike parts of the Routeburn Track